 What is ‘Barstool Mode’ and why do people love it?

 ‘Barstool Mode’ is at the appealing heart of Zeening.
 It’s when you come to a standing stop in the midst of a social gathering, put your feet on the footrests, shift back on the saddle and join the crowd!

-Instead of being isolated on a wheelchair with your head at waist-height, you are up at full eye-level with both hands free, joining the conversation in the warmth of human conviviality, with perfect ease and no jeopardy of falling.
+Instead of being isolated on a wheelchair with your head at waist-height, you are up at your natural standing eye-level with both hands free, joining the conversation in the warmth of human conviviality, with perfect ease and no jeopardy of falling.